日本語 English

 The Company’s Board of Directors strives to improve its meetings by analyzing and evaluating the effectiveness of the Board as a whole every year using such methods as self-evaluations performed by directors and corporate auditors, and discussions only among outside directors and outside corporate auditors.

-(3)Explanations to outside members of the board and outside corporate auditors in advance
+(3)Enhancing communication between shareholders/investors and outside members of the board and outside corporate auditors

 Evaluation results and future initiatives